corinnebowers/sequences/README.md

 <a href="https://zenodo.org/badge/latestdoi/542767925"><img src="https://zenodo.org/badge/542767925.svg" alt="DOI"></a>

-This repository provides data, code, and supplementary information associated with the papers "Atmospheric River Sequences as Indicators of Hydrologic Hazard in Historical Reanalysis and GFDL SPEAR Future Climate Projections" ([https://doi.org/10.1029/2023EF003536](https://doi.org/10.1029/2023EF003536)) and "Temporal Compounding Increases Socioeconomic Impacts of Atmospheric Rivers in California" (doi:XX).
+This repository provides data, code, and supplementary information associated with the papers "Atmospheric River Sequences as Indicators of Hydrologic Hazard in Historical Reanalysis and GFDL SPEAR Future Climate Projections" ([https://doi.org/10.1029/2023EF003536](https://doi.org/10.1029/2023EF003536)) and "Temporal Compounding Increases Socioeconomic Impacts of Atmospheric Rivers in California" ([https://doi.org/10.1126/sciadv.adi7905](https://doi.org/10.1126/sciadv.adi7905)).
 The `_data` folder contains code to collect all of the hydroclimatic and socioeconomic data used to generate the papers' conclusions.
 The `_scripts` folder contains code to manipulate the data into timeseries datasets for all grid cells within California.
 The `results` folder contains code and formatted markdown files that reproduce all figures and numerical results from the papers.